-Export CVS Translation
+Export SCM-based Translation

-This option lets you to export a CVS-based product reflecting the directory structure.
+This option lets you to export a SCM-based product reflecting the directory structure.
 If you have set the "Replace en-US directories name by ab-CD on exporting/writing", the directories named "en-US" will be renamed to your locale during export.
-Sadly, this won't be enough to convert the export to the right structure for committing it to L10n CVS, as the directory layout is completely different.
-We hope to solve this in the future.
+This alone won't be enough to convert the export to the right structure for committing it to L10n CVS, as the directory layout is completely different, but you may workaround this (for more information, see "The Info Tab" section of Chrome View, in the Edit Menu).